-Sleep disturbances occur in about 12% to 25% of the general population and are often associated with situational stress, illness, aging, and drug treatment.[2,3] It is estimated that 45% of people with cancer experience sleep disturbance.
-Physical illness, pain, hospitalization, drugs and other treatments for cancer, and the psychological impact of a malignant disease may disrupt the sleeping patterns of persons with cancer.
+Sleep disturbances occur in about 10% to 15% of the general population and are often associated with situational stress, illness, aging, and drug treatment.
+It is estimated that one-third to one-half of people with cancer experience sleep disturbance.[3,4] Physical illness, pain, hospitalization, drugs and other treatments for cancer, and the psychological impact of a malignant disease may disrupt the sleeping patterns of persons with cancer.
 Poor sleep adversely affects daytime mood and performance.
 In the general population, persistent insomnia has been associated with a higher risk of developing clinical anxiety or depression.
 Sleep disturbances and, ultimately, sleep-wake cycle reversals can be early signs of a developing delirium.
-(Refer to the PDQ summary on Cognitive Disorders and Delirium for more information.)
+(Refer to the PDQ summary on Delirium for more information.)
 Adequate sleep may increase the cancer patient's pain tolerance.

 Sleep consists of two phases: rapid eye movement (REM) sleep and non-REM (NREM) sleep.
 REM sleep, also known as dream sleep, is the active or paradoxic phase of sleep in which the brain is active.
 NREM sleep is the quiet or restful phase of sleep.
 NREM, also referred to as slow wave sleep, is divided into four stages of progressively deepening sleep based on electroencephalogram findings.

 The stages of sleep occur in a repeated pattern or cycle of NREM followed by REM, with each cycle lasting approximately 90 minutes.
 The sleep cycle is repeated four to six times during a 7- to 8-hour sleep period.
 The sleep-wake cycle is dictated by an inherent biological clock or circadian rhythm.
 Disruptions in individual sleep patterns can disrupt the circadian rhythm and impair the sleep cycle.